The Examination

 Diversified

-Diversified is one of the most widely used chiropractic technique.
+Diversified is one of the most widely used and effective chiropractic techniques.
 The chiropractor will use a light force, high speed thrust to restore proper joint function and nerve function to the problematic areas.

 20200805_133942.jpg